minhtrii31/saas/docs/00-overview/vision.md

 - Generate a tailored cover letter.
 - Track the evolution of their CV over time.

-The product is not intended to replace the user.
+Nyx is not intended to replace the user.
 It acts as an AI career assistant that gives structured feedback and helps users make better application decisions.